jmartin82/mmock/README.md

 * *cookies*: Array of cookies.
 * *body*: Body string.
 It allows * pattern.

-To do a match with queryStringParameters, headers, cookies.
-All defined keys in mock will be present with the exact value.
+In case of queryStringParameters, headers and cookies, the request can be matched only if all defined keys in mock will be present with the exact value.

 #### Response (Optional on proxy call)